 Market type of companies

-Around 64.47 percent of the companies that got funded this quarter were B2C which is 12.18 percent higher than previous Quarter, while 35.52 percent of the companies were B2B, which is 16.46 percent higher than the previous quarter.
+Around 64.47 percent of the companies that got funded in Q2 were B2C which is 12.18 percent higher than previous Quarter, while 35.52 percent of the companies were B2B, which is 16.46 percent higher than the previous quarter.

-65.75 percent of the startups which raised funds were in T1 city, a decrease of 10.6 percent from the previous quarter.
-A possible reason is emergence of startups offering consumer goods retail, which at want to focus on massive Tier 2 underserved urban population, allowing them fast market adoption rate for their products.
-None of the startups which got funded this quarter were from T3, in comparison to 3.55 percent from the previous quarter, indicating preference of founders to acquire more easily accessible internet users from Tier 1 and 2.
+65.75 percent of the startups which raised funds were in T1 city, 10.6% less than previous quarter.
+A possible reason is emergence of startups offering consumer goods retail and focusing on Tier 2 underserved population.
+This would allow faster market adoption rate for their products.
+No startup from T3 received funds this quarter as compared to 3.55% in the last quarter.
+This indicates the preference of founders to acquire more easily accessible internet users from Tier 1 and 2.

-Enterprise Software, Healthcare, FinTech, Education have consistently been the most funded sectors from the start of 2017 till Q1 of FY 2018-19.
-In Q2 FY 2018-19, we witnessed retail and consumer goods surpassing the forth-mentioned mainstream sectors to become the most funded sectors.
+Enterprise Software, Healthcare, FinTech, Education have remained amongst the most funded sectors.
+In Q2 FY 2018-19, retail and consumer goods became the most funded sectors.
 This indicates a possible shift on the demand side (consumers) who are now more health conscious and are willing to explore newer healthier alternatives to a traditional food item, want more variety for their fashion needs and preferring eco-friendly products.
 The rise in B2C retail startups can be attributed to rising internet adoption in Indian population, which stands at over 460 million internet users (an increase of ~ 24% from 2016), which ensures easy access to innovative products and at the same time allows the startup to reach directly to customer which also owing to huge improvements in logistics sector (first mile, last mile delivery) is faster and cheaper than ever before.